workingDog/pochi/README.md

 When not in drawing mode, tapping on the presentation or whiteboard will hide or show the navigation bar and the thumbnail pages, however swiping left and right to change page remains active.

-# The Viewer App
+# The Viewer mode

-The **Pochi Viewer** App receives the presentation initiated by the **Pochi Presenter** App, it is used to passively view the presentation.
+The App **Viewer** mode receives the presentation initiated by the presenter, it is used to passively view the presentation.

-The main page of the **Pochi Viewer** App shows a list of active presentations.
+The main page of the **Viewer** mode shows a list of active presentations.
 The user selects the presentation to follow by tapping on the desired presentation name.

 It takes a few seconds for a presentation to appear in the list.
 If a presentation is expected,